worship on sundays and tuesdays

 MAUNDY THURSDAY: 7 pm on the Thursday before Easter: join the live stream.

-EASTER SUNDAY: Worship is held at 8, 9:30 and 11 am in the Sanctuary.
-No church school classes are held on this special day.
-Palm Sunday services (on April 14) are held as usual at 8 & 10:30 am.
+EASTER SUNDAY: Worship is held at 8:00 & 10:30 am in the Sanctuary: join the live stream.
+No church school classes are held on this special day, but we do offer a delicious breakfast served 8:30-11 am in Fellowship Hall (donation benefits missions).